shahneilp/SPRING2020TIDYVERSE/README.md

 Vignette for the popular stringr functions from the Tidyverse packages.
 The stringr library provides a suite of commonly used string manipulation functions to assist in data cleaning and data preparation tasks on a vector of 10 tweets.

+### How to use dplyr
+Author: Patrick Maloney
+Extended by Philip Tanofsky

 #### 1. dplyr :: rename vs. dplyr :: select
 #### 2. dplyr :: top_n vs. dplyr :: top_frac
 #### 3. tally